 - Fatty fish like herring, salmon, tuna, mackerel, sardines, anchovies, egg yolks (rich in choline for the brain), shitake mushrooms, cod liver oil.

 - Eggs: best soft poach or softly boiled to get the benefits from the yolk and the whites are better digested.

 - Consider a Vitamin D supplement in the fall and winter.

-- Deep breathing calms the body and mind.
+- Deep breathing calms the Healthy Body and mind.

 - Help reduce pain, reduce blood pressure, improves circulation, and oxygenates the blood.

 - Deep slow inhale to fill the lungs and slow exhale.

 - Square breathing: inhale for a count of 4, hold 4, exhale 4, hold 4.
 Repeat.

 - For more information and the exercise see: https://www.victoriapumphrey.com/medical-qigong

 - Water is needed for all cellular processes in the Healthy Body.

 - The Healthy Body is approximately 60% water.